 - Doppler Labs raised $51.1 Million

 And this is what I found.
-I will go in the sequential order to the importance and the magnitude of the effect it has
+I will go in sequential order to the importance and the magnitude of the effect it has

 “Startup is like a Marriage proposal it is best when it is well planned”

-Imagine you are going to propose to someone or someone is planning to propose you and in the complete day goes as a disaster.
+Imagine you are going to propose to someone or someone is planning to propose to you and the complete day goes as a disaster.
 Doesn’t makeup as a good story to tell your kids, does it?

-In the same manner, before you even decide the name of your startup you have to plan the next 2 years for your startup.
+In the same manner, before you even decide on the name of your startup you have to plan the next 2 years for your startup.
 You need to be crystal clear on the road map and everything in between.
 Of course, you won’t be accurate but at least you will be close and aware which will help you learn better.

-Most of the Unicorn Startups do a lot of theoretical research which leads them to untested hopes and assumptions.
-The real test begins once you start your work, If these assumptions stand then it is a fairy tale story if they fail, which is the case in 90% scenarios then you enter into serious trouble.
+Most Unicorn Startups do a lot of theoretical research which leads them to untested hopes and assumptions.
+The real test begins once you start your work, If these assumptions stand then it is a fairy tale story if they fail, which is the case in 90% of scenarios then you enter into serious trouble.

 - How to launch,